guillermooo/sublime-undocs/source/reference/settings.rst

 ====================
-Settings (Reference)
+Settings – Reference
 ====================

 .. warning::

-   This page may be outdated and contain wrong or not all information.
-However, you can find most of the available settings with a brief description in the default settings file (**Preferences | Settings - Default** or   :file:`Default/Preferences.sublime-settings`).
+   This page may contain outdated or incomplete information.
+   You can see a description of most available settings in the default settings file (**Preferences → Settings - Default** or :file:`Default/Preferences.sublime-settings`).

 .. seealso::